 The Kanban Board is an agile methodology tool that can be extremely useful in project management.

-In this post, we’ll explore ways to use Kanban in your projects, and take a look at the evolution of the Kanban Board, from its beginnings in the automotive industry to its usefulness in software development and project management.
+In this post, we’ll explore ways to use Kanban in your projects, how to avoid common Kanban pitfalls, and take a look at the evolution of the Kanban Board, from its beginnings in the automotive industry to its usefulness in software development and project management.

 If you are considering mixing in some agile methodology to your project management toolbox, the Kanban Board could be a great place to start!